richtwin567/sweetbs-php/README.rst

 This project is the implementation of the software system designed in the course COMP2140, for the client Sweet B's Bakery.

-Brief Client Description
-^^^^^^^^^^^^^^^^^^^^^^^^

-Sweet Bs is a family bakery owned by The Benjamin's that sells various pastries.
-Currently, their method of collecting, organizing, and responding to orders is very inefficient and error-prone - requires too much manual entering of data and the method of ordering is very inconvenient for customers.
-Therefore, the goal of this project is to create a medium in which making orders is more seamless for the customers - your average person who is looking for pastries nearby or someone who already knows about the bakery - and collecting these orders and organizing them is less stressful for The Benjamins.

 Project Structure
 =================